Education22 min readUpdated May 29, 2026

 Replacing a roof is one of the most expensive home repairs a New Jersey homeowner will face.
 With average costs ranging from $8,000 to $20,000+ depending on size and material, many homeowners wonder if there is financial help available.
 The answer is yes — but it depends on your situation.

 This guide covers every major grant, assistance program, and financing option available to New Jersey homeowners who need a roof replacement but cannot afford to pay the full cost out of pocket.
+It is written for searches like free grants for homeowners for repairs NJ, help with roof replacement, roof replacement cost NJ, and senior or low-income roof help — but the answer is not always a grant.
 If you are not sure whether you need a full replacement, start with our guide on the signs you need a new roof.

 Maximum USDA Section 504 roof grant for homeowners 62+ in eligible rural NJ areasSource: USDA Rural Development (rd.usda.gov)

-Maximum NJ Small Cities CDBG Emergency Housing Repair grant in participating municipalitiesSource: NJ Department of Community Affairs
+Common NJ Small Cities CDBG Emergency Housing Repair ceiling; higher amounts require agency approvalSource: NJ Department of Community Affairs

 Federal poverty level income threshold for Weatherization Assistance eligibility in NJSource: U.S. Department of Energy WAP